baggy962/WhisperX_Transcription/README.md

 Simply edit `medical_vocabulary.txt` and restart the application.
 The new terms will be loaded automatically.

 ### Clearing Model Cache
-To free up disk space, you can delete the model directories:
+To free up disk space, you can delete the model directory:
-- `models/` - General Whisper models
+- `models/` - Whisper models
-- `medical_models/` - Medical model cache

 Models will be re-downloaded when needed.